0nix/ggj21/twine/scriptstuff.md

 K: Does that sound like my problem, Hassel?
 I am giving you a courtesy call, that should be enough for you.

-H: That's fine Kleiner, always a pleasure talking to you and thank you for the heads up.
+H: That's fine Klei-Kleiner, always a pleasure talking to you and thank you for the heads up.

 Before hanging up, the microphone on the phone picks up Hassel muttering "Little tyrant..." <- Prospect for a promotion does not really reflect a subersive element for the integrity of the State.

 You observe Lietzka take notice of the conversation that just transpired.
 "Good news, from the looks of it."
 She comments.

 Hassel sits down and takes a bite of his nondescript breakfast.
 "Uhm, yes.
 Looks like I will be getting a promotion come June.
-Before that I have to make good with the Party.
+Be-Be-Before that I have to make good with the Party.
 If I show up we might actually see those exit visas, finally."
 He responds.

 "Well that's dandy."
-Lietzka says.
-This is the first time you have observed her smile since coming across her dossier and surveillance started.
+Lietzka says in a conspiratorial tone, like she was a child plotting to skill candy.
 "I guess you and that Gerhart made like thieves with the production numbers, if they're so good they're giving off holidays like they were bargains."
 She comments. <- Lying about meeting production quotas is a serious offense and classified as a cause for sedition accusations.
 However, the investigation to prove subversion to the state through industry will not suffice the needs of the surveillance investigation.

 "For once, would it kill you to be happy for me Nadine?"
 Hassel says, with a tinge of annoyance.
 "We have our numbers, everyone at the factory gets a new thing to put on their tables, and for once we're producing what we actually need to produce instead of brand new boards just sitting in warehouses where they won't go anywhere.
 Hon-hon-honestly, it frustrates me to no end seeing something I worked so hard on sit there doing... nothing.
 If there is a surplus of demand, then the market will adjust if it can't go anywhere."

 Leitzka smirks.
-"I see you've been reading lover-boy."
+"I see you've been reading, lover-boy."

 Hassel chuckles.
 "Hey, it doesn't hurt to take a leaf from their book every now and then."

 Leitzka laughs lightly at that remark.

 Hassel finishes his breakfast and starts to walk out the door.
 "I will be gone probably all day, so don't wait for me.
-You could visit Laurie, actually.
-You told me you enjoy her company."
+You could visit Laurie, actually."

 Leitzka looks dejected.
 "Yes, I guess..."
 Hassel then leaves the flat and exits the building.